DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

 ### Access the ODM services

 Well done!
-You can now connect to ODM using the endpoints you got [earlier](#register-the-odm-redirect-url) and log in as an ODM admin with the account you created in [the first step](#create-a-dedicated-odm-realm) (e.g. johndoe@mycompany.com/johndoe).
+You can now connect to ODM using the endpoints you got [earlier](#register-the-odm-redirect-url) and log in as an ODM admin with the account you created in [the first step](#create-a-dedicated-odm-realm) (e.g. `johndoe@mynicecompany.com` / `johndoe`).

 ### Set up Rule Designer

+First set up Rule Designer following [these instructions](https://www.ibm.com/docs/en/odm/9.5.0?topic=designer-installing-rule-online).

 To be able to securely connect your Rule Designer to the Decision Server and Decision Center services that are running in Certified Kubernetes, you need to establish a TLS connection through a security certificate in addition to the OpenID configuration.